raizen74/aws-sysops/README.md

 **For Amazon Aurora DB instances, you can't choose a specific subnet**.
 Instead, choose a DB subnet group when you create the instance.
 A DB subnet group is a collection of subnets that belong to a VPC.
 When it creates the underlying host, Amazon RDS randomly chooses a subnet from the DB subnet group.

+**Aurora Auto Scaling** dynamically adjusts the **number of Aurora Replicas** provisioned for an Aurora DB cluster using single-master replication.

 `AuroraReplicaLagMaximum` - This metric captures the maximum amount of lag between the primary instance and each Aurora DB instance in the DB cluster.

 Reasons that trigger an RDS failover: